nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 <https://www.slavesocieties.org/>

-Elena A. Schneider
+Elena A. Schneider.
 Reviewed in The American Historical Review, Volume 125, Issue 2, April 2020, Pages 579–581, <https://doi.org/10.1093/ahr/rhz750>: The Slave Societies Digital Archive (SSDA) is one of the longest-running digital projects on the history of Africans and their descendants in the Atlantic World.
 Formerly known as Ecclesiastical and Secular Sources for Slave Societies, the digital project was launched in 2003 as an NEH-funded collaboration between Jane Landers of Vanderbilt University, Mariza de Carvalho Soares of Universidade Federal Fluminense, and Paul E. Lovejoy of York University.
 It arrived on the web shortly after Gwendolyn Midlo Hall’s Louisiana Slave Database and the Trans-Atlantic Slave Trade Database (today Slave Voyages) initiated by David Richardson and David Eltis.
 Unlike these other digital history projects, though, from the beginning SSDA’s core mission has been archival preservation.
 Landers and her team have focused their resources and energy on identifying, cataloguing, and digitally preserving endangered archival materials located in local parishes in formerly slaveholding societies in Latin America and the Caribbean.
 The scope of this sixteen-year project is vast.
 The digital archive now holds approximately seven hundred thousand images of written documents dating from the sixteenth to the nineteenth century, with a focus on Brazil, Cuba, Colombia, and Spanish Florida.
 Its earliest sources hail from Cuba and Spanish Florida in the 1590s, and its most recent ones date from the end of slavery in Brazil in 1888.
 According to its creators, in total the SSDA records the lives of approximately six million free and enslaved Africans and their descendants, along with the indigenous, European, and Asian populations with whom they interacted.
 What the SSDA has preserved is a treasure trove of material stored primarily in Catholic Church records about the lives and social worlds of Africans and their descendants in the Americas.
 These sources include baptismal records, wills, marriage certificates, burial records, and sometimes even records of annulments—documents that allow scholars to explore the African identities of diasporic populations and the social, political, and economic networks Africans and their descendants constructed in the Americas.
 Baptismal records usually list the name, age cohort, African “nation” or ethnicity of the person baptized, their parents (if known), their owner (if enslaved), and the profiles of any godparents participating in the ceremony.
 Marriage records, in turn, marked down names and “nations” of brides, grooms, their sponsors (often referred to as godparents), and witnesses.
 Taken together with wills and other secular documents collected by the SSDA, these materials offer an unparalleled view of African “personhood” and community social life in American slave societies.
 They also provide a powerful counterpoint to the abundant but violently reductive commercial records produced by the transatlantic slave trade and slaveholders’ bookkeeping practices in plantation societies….